mfogelso/react-blog-site/README.md

 Run both `npm run dev` and `npm run start` Package.json file frontend -> at the top, "proxy": "http://localhost:8000/" This will make the front and backend think they are running on the same origin and restart front end

+--Firebase Authentication--
+Register Firebase online, set sign-in options
+Go to overview, click add to project
+Run `npm install firebase` on front end
+Copy and paste code from Firebase at the top of index.html Get private key from firebase overview -> project settings -> service accounts -> generate private key Add key to backend on same level as package.json
+Add credentials.json to .gitignore
+Go to back end on terminal and install `npm install firebase-admin`